Models¶

 Restrictions with primary keys¶

-Primary keys should always be declared in an id
+Primary keys should always be declared in an id field.
+If you create a different

 Primary keys must be always declared inside an ID attribute.